|

 examination.

-examination, the applicant shall submit to the Board proof that he or
+time and place fixed by the board.
+An applicant shall submit to the Board proof that he or

 applicant shall also submit any protocols for the use of pharmaceutical